akretion/factur-x-libreoffice-extension/README.rst

 Pre-requisite for Windows and Mac OS
 ------------------------------------

-Just check that you have a not-too-old version of LibreOffice installed.
+It is recommended to have LibreOffice 6.2.0 or higher.
+If your version is older, download a newer version from the `LibreOffice website <https://www.libreoffice.org/download/download/>`_.

 Pre-requisite for Linux Debian/Ubuntu
 -------------------------------------